julian1/reactor/README.md

 FEATURES
-  - socket, file descriptor, read/ready
+  - binding a context into the callback
-  - timers
+  - socket, file descriptor, read/ready, timers
   - TODO signal support
-  - timer resolution is low - order of 100ms and designed to support basic network operations
+  - Note timer resolution is low - order of 100ms and designed to support basic network operations

 TODO
   - move tests into examples...

   - signals (outside the core dispatcher using fifo)